Long Beach, Washington: Climate

-According to the Köppen climate classification system, Long Beach and the Long Beach Peninsula have a moist, cool oceanic climate (Cfb).
-Both extreme heat and extreme cold are rare.
+According to the Köppen climate classification system, Long Beach and the Long Beach Peninsula have a moist (in winter), cool warm-summer mediterranean climate (Csb), with cool, but long, dry summers and mild winters.
+Both extreme hot and extreme cold are rare.
 The record high temperature is 99 F on August 10, 1981, and June 27, 2021, and the record low is 0 F on December 8, 1972.
 Long Beach records nearly 80 in of rainfall annually.
 Snow is far less common than rain, but can happen every once in a while.

 Earthquake and tsunami vulnerability

 If a magnitude 9.0 earthquake were to hit the Cascadia subduction zone, emergency planners estimate the first tsunami waves could hit Long Beach 20 to 25 minutes later.

 At a December 2016 open house, the city government presented initial plans for a proposed 32 ft berm which could potentially accommodate 850 persons.
 The structure would have had a "modified prow," much like a ship looking out to sea.
 The shape was also designed to withstand the backwash from a tsunami.
 The total cost was estimated at $3.4 million, of which the Federal Emergency Management Agency (FEMA) was to pay 75%, the Emergency Management Division of Washington State 12.5%, and the City of Long Beach 12.5%.
 The project was abandoned in 2017 after new scientific reports indicated it was designed at least 14.5 ft too short to withstand a worst-case tsunami.